Agent skill for agent - invoke with $agent-agent

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely poor skill description that provides essentially no useful information.
-It fails on every dimension: it describes no concrete actions, includes no natural trigger terms, answers neither 'what' nor 'when', and is completely indistinguishable from any other agent-related skill.
+It fails on every dimension: it describes no concrete actions, includes no natural trigger terms, answers neither what the skill does nor when to use it, and is completely indistinguishable from any other agent-related skill.

 Suggestions